tanyuqian/redco/examples/language_modeling/README.md

     --accumulate_grad_batches 4 \
     --max_length 512 \
     --eval_src_length 256 \
-    --computation_dtype float32 \
     --n_model_shards 4
 ```
 * `XLA_PYTHON_CLIENT_MEM_FRACTION=.92` *(Optional)*: can adjust the proportion of pre-allocated GPU memory to JAX.
 * `--model_name_or_path`: name or path of a CausalLM on HuggingFace, e.g., `huggyllama/llama-7b`.
 * `--max_length`: total length of instruction + response in training.
 * `--eval_src_length`: length of instruction in inference.
-* `--computation_dtype`: `float32/float16/bfloat16`, indicating the dtype of model computation.
-Note that the dtype of parameters is always fp32 by default.
-See `main.py:Line146-148` for more details.
 * `--n_model_shards`: number of pieces to split your large model, `1` by default (pure data parallelism).

 See `def main(...)` in [main.py](main.py) for all the tunable arguments.